 Resident Tip: Mamitas Beach can be crowded and loud (music) during high season (Easter, Christmas, New Year).

 Coco Beach: starts (for me) on Calle 38, after Mamitas Beach Club walking north.
-My favourite spot for early morning beach walks or runs in Playa del Carmen.
-Popular also for Yoga on the beach, meditation and stand up paddling, and perfect for an early morning swim in the Mexican Caribbean Sea before starting your day.
+My favorite spot for early morning beach walks or runs in Playa del Carmen.
+Popular also for Yoga on the beach, meditation and stand-up paddling, and perfect for an early morning swim in the Mexican Caribbean Sea before starting your day.

 The beach here is less crowded during the day.
-You can walk from here up to Calle 88 where you have the public access to the next beach called Punta Esmeralda.
-Last possibility to buy water is on Calle 46 also called CTM (7 eleven and OxxO).
+You can walk from there up to Calle 88 where you have a public access to the next beach called Punta Esmeralda.
+The last possibility to buy water is on Calle 46 also called CTM (7 eleven and OxxO).
 Public Beach access: Calle 38 and Calle 46

 Kite surfing is possible between Coco Beach and Punta Esmeralda Beach!

-Playacar Fase 1 Beach: My personal # 1 beach of Playa del Carmen where I like to take beach walks.
-But it is also a popular spot among expats and residents to hang for the day.
-For a up to 2 hour (one way) beach walk start at the Cozumel Ferry Pier (south side) and just walk south and take a swim if you get too hot.
-You will pass Playacar Fase 1 Beach, where you can get a glims of all the beautiful Beach Villas in Playa del Carmen that are set up for luxury vacation rentals.
-This is also the beach were you find many expats and residents laying out their towels and enjoy a beach day.
+Playacar Fase 1 Beach: My personal # 1 beach in Playa del Carmen where I like to take beach walks.
+But it is also a popular spot among Expats and residents to hang out for the day.
+For an up to 2 hours (one way), beach walk start at the Cozumel Ferry Pier (south side) and just walk south and take a swim if you get too hot.
+You will pass Playacar Fase 1 Beach, where you can get glims of all the beautiful Beach Villas in Playa del Carmen that are set up for luxury vacation rentals.
+This is also the beach where you find many Expats and residents laying out their towels and enjoying a beach day.
 Soon you will discover all the perfect lined up beach loungers and beach umbrellas from the all-inclusive hotels of Playacar Phase 2.
-There are no convenience store or anything around, so make sure you have enough water for your beach walk with you.
+There are no convenience stores or anything around, so make sure you have enough water for your beach walk with you.

-Resident tip for beach walking: I recommend to take only towel (pareo), key, water and some cash with you.
+Resident tip for beach walking: I recommend taking only a towel or pareo, key, water, and some cash with you.
 I use one of those small and waterproof bags to keep my mobile phone with me at all times.